-Gary Taubes explains some of this in painstaking detail in Good Calories, Bad Calories, but the gist is: our culture’s addiction to carbs — breads, pastas, cereals, crackers, etc. — are a big part of the problem.
+Gary Taubes explains some of this in painstaking detail in Good Calories, Bad Calories, but the gist is: our culture’s addiction to carbs — breads, pastas, cereals, crackers, etc. — is a big part of the problem.
 Maybe the biggest part.
 Eating carbs causes spikes in insulin and blood-sugar, which at best will make you feel crappy an hour afterward (pancake coma), and at worst can cause metabolic syndrome (diabetes, heart disease, certain cancers).

-Luckily, the news about carbs is catching on (slowly…. but it is catching on).
+Luckily, the news about carbs is catching on (slowly…but it is catching on).

 When you consume meals high in refined carbohydrates that are not balanced with respect to protein and good fat, you may continually crave carbohydrates and get stuck in the “carb craving cycle.”